Tara Deakin is the 2018 ATD Chair.

 Tara has more than 16 years of progressive positions in the field of organizational development and learning.
 Prior to joining Citi, she was the Chief Learning and Enablement Officer at Rogers Communications, where she held a number of increasingly senior roles driving the organization's learning and organizational effectiveness capability.

-Charles Fred is the 2017 ATD Board Treasurer.
+Charles Fred is the ATD Treasurer.

 Charles Fred is a bestselling author and a serial entrepreneur.
 He has devoted over three decades of his life to discovering new ways for professionals to acquire skills necessary to compete in today’s knowledge-thirsty economy.
 Considered a pioneer in the e-learning industry, Charles has founded and led a number of successful companies that provide learning technologies and services.
 His bestselling book, Breakaway, is credited with transforming learning strategies within service organizations across the globe.